radj307/volume-control/README.md

 # Volume Control
-A simple project that was unceremoniously ripped from the Toastify application.
+A simple project that was unceremoniously ripped from aleab's Toastify fork.